 When encrypting a message for an end client, the M-Switch server will need the public key for that user.
 It obtains this key by lookup in a local database based on the recipient’s address.
 This database can be manually populated or automatically by caching of a certificate, from when that user has sent a signed message.

 Supported Protocols and Options

-The first is S/MIME encryption (RFC 5751) for use with SMTP based messaging (M-Switch SMTP).
+The first is S/MIME encryption (RFC 5751) for use with SMTP based messaging.
 This uses CMS enveloped data, which is the encryption approach used in widely deployed S/MIME clients.